opil/documentation/docs/start/deployment.md

 # OPIL Deployment Scheme
  The purpose of this page is to give an overview of a **recommended deployment scheme** for OPIL-based systems.
-The individual modules may be deployed in various other ways but in general the deployment scheme described in this page is good approach for most use cases.
+The individual modules may be deployed in other ways but generally the deployment scheme described in this page is a good approach for most use cases.
   This deployment scheme is based on two main categories of components:

 * **A centralized server** to host OPIL modules that provide services connected to all other modules.
 * **IoT-nodes** on the field connected to different hardware, including (but not limited to) mobile robots, AGVs, forklifts and sensors.